Spirit Airlines files for bankruptcy as financial losses pile up and debt payments loom

 Spirit, the biggest U.S. budget airline, has lost more than $2.5 billion since the start of 2020 and faces looming debt payments totaling more than $1 billion over the next year.

-Shares of Miramar, Florida-based Spirit dropped 25% on Friday, after The Wall Street Journal reported that the airline was discussing terms of a possible bankruptcy filing with its bondholders.
+Shares of Spirit Airlines Inc., based in Miramar, Florida, dropped 25% on Friday, after The Wall Street Journal reported that the airline was discussing terms of a possible bankruptcy filing with its bondholders.
 It was just the latest in a series of blows that have sent the stock crashing down by 97% since late 2018 — when Spirit was still making money.

 CEO Ted Christie confirmed in August that Spirit was talking to advisers of its bondholders about the upcoming debt maturities.
 He called the discussions a priority, and said the airline was trying to get the best deal it could as quickly as possible.